Boundedness of regular del Pezzo surfaces over imperfect fields: Introduction

 \begin{thm}[Theorem \ref{t-dP-bdd3}] There exists a flat projective morphism $\rho:V \to S$ of quasi-projective $\Z$-schemes which satisfies the following property: if $k$ is a field and $X$ is a regular projective surface over $k$ such that $-K_X$ is ample, $H^0(X, \MO_X)=k$, and $X$ is geometrically reduced over $k$, then there exists a cartesian diagram of schemes:

 where $\alpha$ denotes the induced morphism. \end{thm}

 \begin{rem} We fix a field $k$ such that $[k:k^p]<\infty$.
 Then Theorem \ref{intro-dP-va2} and Theorem \ref{intro-vol-bound2}(1) show that if $X$ is a regular projective surface over $k$ such that $-K_X$ is ample and $H^0(X, \MO_X)=k$, then $K_X^2$ is bounded and $|-12 K_X|$ is very ample.
 It is tempting to conclude the boundedness of these surfaces.
 However, we obtain the boundedness only for the geometrically reduced case as in Theorem \ref{intro-dP-bdd3}.
-In our proof, we use the following two facts (cf. Proposition \ref{p-chow-var}): \begin{enumerate} \item Chow varieties are coarse moduli spaces (cf. \cite[Ch.
-I, Section 3, Section 4]{Kol96}). \item The proof of the inequality $\deg X \geq 1+ {\rm codim}\,X$ for nondegenerate varieties $X \subset \mathbb P^N$ (cf. \cite[Proposiiton 0]{EH87}) works for varieties only over algebraically closed fields. \end{enumerate} \end{rem}
+In our proof, we use the following two facts (cf. Proposition \ref{p-chow-var}): \begin{enumerate} \item A Chow variety is a coarse moduli space (cf. \cite[Ch.
+I, Section 3, Section 4]{Kol96}), which does not have enough information on non-geometric points. \item The proof of the inequality $\deg X \geq 1+ {\rm codim}\,X$ for nondegenerate varieties $X \subset \mathbb P^N$ (cf. \cite[Proposiiton 0]{EH87}) works for varieties only over algebraically closed fields. \end{enumerate} \end{rem}